wp-plugins/awesome-weather/readme.txt

 3. Micro no features
 4. Widget Settings
 5. Background Image Option (1.2)
+5. Add inline styles to your widget and set custom background colors (1.3.1)

 == Upgrade Notice ==

+= 1.3.1 =
+Added setting for color override
+Added URL param to clear transient cache '?clear_awesome_widget' Added new translations for the days of the week in the extended forecast Ability to add inline styles to the widget shortcode

 = 1.3 =
 Upgraded to most recent OpenWeatherMap APIS and included translation files.